 Now that we introduced you to their nature and history, it is time to start considering your perfect match of weathervane.
 Going simpler, how to choose the correct weathervane?

-- Matching the size of the weathervane to your chosen location
+Matching the size to your location

-- Finding a weathervane design that you like.
+Finding a design that you like

 When you consider the available options and are guided by them, you will always be making a sound decision to choose the right weathervane for you.

-Because of the wind’s lack of presence near to the ground at some times, the garden weathervanes should have sufficient height to react and move.
+Because of the wind’s lack of presence near the ground at some times, the garden weathervanes should have sufficient height to react and move.